codingforeternity/datascience/Docker-Notes.md

   * This occurs because the `host-dir`, "./mongo/configdb", isn't an absolute path (doesn't start w/ a '/'), in which case it is assumed to be a volume name.
 See [here](https://github.com/docker/docker/issues/17734) for a suggested improvement to this error message.
   * "[For example](https://docs.docker.com/engine/tutorials/dockervolumes/), you can specify either `/foo` or `foo` for a `host-dir` value.
 If you supply the `/foo` value, the Docker Engine creates a bind-mount.
 If you supply the `foo` specification, the Docker Engine creates a named volume."
   * [This](https://github.com/docker/docker/issues/19029) shows how to create a docker volume: `$ docker volume create --name=foo`
+  * [This](http://stackoverflow.com/questions/39685162/docker-compose-up-works-but-eb-local-run-does-not) explains how to create absolute paths.

 #### [A more comprehensive Docker tutorial](https://www.codementor.io/jquacinella/docker-and-docker-compose-for-local-development-and-small-deployments-ph4p434gb) (2/3/17)
 * A [picture](https://cdn.filestackcontent.com/TTiK5t0SGS6ccM403PcQ) is worth a thousand words.